 [Enter, stage left, hero character]

-Does Coconut Oil Work as a Skin Moisturizer?
+Does Coconut Oil for Skin Actually Work?

 Coconut oil is the darling of the natural living crunchy community.
 Every real food blogger worth their (unrefined sea) salt will tell you that there are literally hundreds of ways to use the stuff, from making delicious baked goods, homemade toothpaste, or eye makeup remover, to lubricating your you-know-what and using it as a massage oil in the bedroom.